-exactly what the visitor expects, but over the last half-century the gardens have changed in subtle ways.
-There used to be more vegetable gardens with their proud owners as proficient as Chelsea exhibitors: in 1967 some of them were still farmworkers.
-An art-school principal showed her students’ work in an outhouse, and an Old Etonian potter produced hefty bowls and dishes singing hymns as the potter’s wheel turned.
-He also made a mean Cullen Skink.
-Formal garden design is now more noticeable than in the days of fruit and veg: there are gardens with beautiful statues and Monet bridges to cross to watch the swans.
+with their proud owners as proficient as Chelsea exhibitors.
+In 1967 some were farmworkers; an art-school principal showed her students’ work in an outhouse, and an Old Etonian potter produced hefty bowls and dishes while singing hymns as the potter’s wheel turned.
+Now, there are less vegetable gardens, but beautiful statues and Monet-like bridges invite our visitors to cross and watch the swans.
 The gardens have evolved, but the enthusiasm still remains.

-For those of us greeting visitors in the carpark or handing out cream teas; there are sometimes surprises.
-Like the family from Darlington who came for the day: two hundred miles each way.
-Or the rally of VW Beetles who happened to pass by, dozens of them.
-Tens of village-made cakes and jams are made, honey and beeswax jarred, vital components of what nowadays might be termed an ‘experience’.
-But it must now be completely environmentally-friendly and utterly p.c. with gleaming Karzee Limited portaloos in place.
+For those of us greeting visitors in one of our three Car Parks or handing out Teas, there are sometimes surprises.
+Like the family who came from Darlington for the day; 200 miles each way.
+Or the rally of VW Beetles who happened to pass by – dozens of them.
+The villagers produce more than 100 cakes, and endless jars of honey and jam for this event.

-Gleaming Karzee Ltd. Potaloos are in place throughout the village, so there is no chance these days of a repeat of the traumas suffered by one visitor in the early years, when a sudden gust lifted and blew away the tarpaulin surrounding the make-shift Elsan loos behind the Victory Hall!
+Gleaming Karzee Ltd. Potaloos are in place throughout the village, so there is no chance of a repeat of the trauma suffered by one visitor in the early years, when a sudden gust of wind lifted and blew away the tarpaulin surrounding the make-shift toilets behind the Victory Hall.